Home » Blog » Talent Optimization » Seeing through perception bias: Get the infographic.

 How HR can help

-HR can help mitigate perception bias through the use of behavioral data.
+HR can help mitigate perception bias at their organization through the use of behavioral data.
 An individual’s behavioral pattern illuminates their strengths, their strongest drives, and their communication preferences, making you less reliant on preconceived notions of who they are or how they work.

 Let’s walk through a handful of common forms of workplace perception bias.